erickongdata/va-museum-api/README.md

 - Search results are paginated, navigate using the arrow buttons.
 Also clicking on the page number allows you to type in the page number.

 - An Item page that shows the detailed information of each art object.
-The URL address of an item page has the format ../item/O1259772 where 'O1259772' is the system number of the object.
+The URL address of an item page has the format ../item/O1259772 where 'O1259772' is the system number of the object (handled with React Router useParams hook).

 - Clicking on the image in the Item page displays the image at fullscreen.